 During the Roman times, Croatia was part of Pannonia and Dalmatia.
 Later the Byzantines took over.
 Croatia was its own kingdom from 925 until 1918.
 Since Croatia had strong ties with the Habsburgs, it became incorporated into Yugoslavia when Austria-Hungary fell during WWI.
 In 1991, Croatia once again became independent when Yugoslavia was dissolved.

-We join Marija on a virtual tour of the dark tales of medieval Dubrovnik.
+We join Marija on a virtual tour of the dark tales of medieval Dubrovnik old city.
 Our journey begins over 500 years ago when Dubrovnik was known as the Republic of Ragusa, 400 years before Napoleon took over.
-Marija will tell stories of romance, political intrigue, violence, and death.
+Marija tells tragic stories of love and death, political intrigue, and violence.

 Forbidden Escape in Medieval Dubrovnik

 In 1432 a young man from the Bona family fell in love with a girl from the family Tudisi who lived in the convent.
 He got the help of three of the monks to break her out of the convent one night.
 They all managed to escape the city before the drawbridge closed for the night.
 Their plan was to get to a fortress and have the priest marry them so the girl would no longer be under the rule of the nuns.
 However, the priest refused to marry them.
 Instead he reported them and they were imprisoned.
 The man went to the city dungeon, and the girl to the dungeon of the nunnery.

 Surprisingly, they both managed to escape and traveled to Corsica, where people still have the surname Bond.

 After that, the convent made some changes to prevent further escapes.
 They raised the walls surrounding the convent.
 They removed balconies and placed bars on all of the windows.